 File Exists Errors

-The error “cannot create directory: File exists” means a file or directory with that name already exists.
-If you want to proceed regardless, add -p to make the command idempotent.
+This error means a file or directory with that name already exists.
+If you want to proceed regardless (and the existing entry is already a directory), add -p to make the command idempotent.
 If a regular file (not a directory) blocks the path, you must remove or rename it before creating the directory.

 Missing Parent Directory Errors